ga-wdi-boston/git-basics-assessment/diagnostic.md

 Skip a line and document what you changed and why in clear terminology.
 Then line space  commits should be completed within 72 characters

--7.Should you ever edit published history? yes if commit message was not satisfactory. git commit --amend will allow for changing of last commit comment this
+-7.Should you ever edit published history? yes if commit message was not satisfactory.git git commit --amend will allow for changing of last commit comment.